Ranking of liturgical days in the Roman Rite: History

 In 1907, when, in accordance with the rules in force since the time of Pope Pius V, feast days of any form of double, if impeded by "occurrence" (falling on the same day) with a feast day of higher class, were transferred to another day, this classification of feast days was of great practical importance for deciding which feast day to celebrate on any particular day.

 Pope Pius X changed things considerably in his 1911 reform of the Roman Breviary.
 Further retouches were made by Pope Pius XII in 1955.

 A major revision was done by Pope John XXIII in 1960, which divided the days into four classes: the previous major and minor doubles and semidoubles became feasts of the III class, and the previous simples had already in 1955 been reduced to commemorations within a (IV class) feria.
 It is this form that was authorized to use in the motu proprio Summorum pontificum; for those who follow this use, the decree Cum sanctissima by the CDF in 2020 in effect created a new class of feasts: while most feasts of the III class can now, on a voluntary basis, be replaced by the celebration of newer saints, a special number of important ones cannot, and these in turn can be celebrated in Lent and Passiontide again (which in 1955/60 had been forbidden for III class feasts).
 For details, see the respective calendars.

 The 1969 revision by Pope Paul VI divided feast days into "solemnities" (the previous I class feasts), "feasts" (the previous II class feasts) and "memorials" (the previous III class feasts), and entirely did away with the practice of commemorations as hitherto known.
-In the memorials, it introduced a new distinction between obligatory and optional memorials: An optional memorial means that the celebrant (or who prays the Office) can chose between one or more memorials and the feria.
+In the memorials, it introduced a new distinction between obligatory and optional memorials: An optional memorial means that the celebrant (or who prays the Office) can choose between one or more memorials and the feria.